HarryPaniccc/DnD/World of Helodaria/Isilme Vanariel.md

 Isilme wears a longsword of deep gray and flakes of obsidian with her at all times, known as the [[Blade of Despair]].
 In battle Isilme wears dark heavy plate armor with sharp adamantine modifications and a standard that acts almost as a battle dress.
 Her helmet conceals her entire face and her black braided hair can be seen trailing out of the back of it.

 Isilme's eyes were blue before [[Smudge]] joined her.
 After the night that [[Castle Anavar]] fell, they turned purple.
 Otherwise, her hair and feature bare a very strong resemblance to [[Ulrandir Vanariel]].

+After undergoing an [[Einzberns|Einzbern]] transformation process in which she became a [[Dhampir]], Isilme's eyes turned bright red and her hair shone a beautiful silver white.
+Her fingernails extended into claws and her canines sharpened into Vampire fangs.
 ## Personality
 # Biography
 ---